microsoft/MSummarizer/README.md

 # MSummarizer

 MSummarizer is a research project on summarization tasks.
-It includes some advanced techniques for solving summarization tasks (e.g., architecture design, data augmentation, error analysis and etc).
+It includes some advanced techniques for solving summarization tasks (e.g., architecture design, data augmentation, datasets and etc).

 The current work in [MSummarizer](MSummarizer/) include:
-*  Error Analysis:
+*  Datasets:
    + OLDS: [Towards Understanding Omission in Dialogue Summarization](https://arxiv.org/pdf/2211.07145.pdf)

 ## Reference